-- Press the top of the switch (STOP) to interrupt the circuits and stop the engine.
-The engine should not start or run when the switch is in the STOP position. - Press the bottom of the switch (RUN) to complete the circuits and allow the engine to start and run.
+- Press the top of the switch (STOP) 1 to interrupt the circuits and stop the engine.
+The engine should not start or run when the switch is in the STOP position. - Press the bottom of the switch (RUN) 2 to complete the circuits and allow the engine to start and run. - Press and Release the bottom switch (RUN) 2 to start the engine.